-In addition to the many filters included with Adobe PhotoshopTM, you can create your own filters using the Filter Foundry.
-Filter Foundry is a compatible replacement for Adobe Filter Factory (1989-1995).
-Initially written by Toby Thain in 2003 - 2009, the development has been continued by Daniel Marschall / Via Think Soft since 2018.
+Filter Foundry is a compatible replacement for Filter Factory (developed by the Adobe employee Joe Ternasky in 1994).
+Initially written by Toby Thain (Telegraphics) in 2003 - 2009, the development has been continued by Daniel Marschall (ViaThinkSoft) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

-You determine how you want the filter to affect the channels (red, green, blue, and alpha) of each pixel in the image by specifying arithmetic expressions.
+With Filter Foundry, you can create your own plugins by determining how you want the filter to affect the channels (red, green, blue, and alpha) of each pixel in the image by specifying arithmetic expressions.